Best Solar Feed-In Tariff VIC 2024

 Disclaimer

-This publication reviews solar feed-in tariff rates in VIC accurate as of 07/04/2024.
+This publication reviews solar feed-in tariff rates and electricity plans in VIC that are accurate as of 02/07/2024.

 Important Points to note are: